Oxygenenators Livewells and bait tanks – Electrolysis Type

 TPWD, Inland Fisheries Division, San Antonio, TX Publication by Fishery Biologist Randy Myers: The Oxygenator-How Effective is It?
 2-14-2012 http://www.slideshare.net/raminlandfish/the-oxygenator-how-effective-is-it

-FACT: Although the TH Marine Oxygenator™ delivers 100% pure oxygen as advertised in the “ON-CYCLE”, it simply does not deliver enough pure oxygen continuously when fish are added to the livewell or if the livewell water is chilled with ice in the summer.
+FACT: Although the Oxygenator does deliver 100% pure oxygen as advertised but is not capable of generating enough oxygen when fish are added to the livewell in the summer.

-THE COMBINATION OF PURE OXYGEN, PURE HYDROGEN AND PURE CHLORINE GAS IN A CLOSED LIVEWELL with electric pumps inside the livewell IS A POTENTIAL EXPLOSION HAZARD / FIRE HAZARD.
+Incorporate any potential ignition source (electric wires, any live electricity) inside the livewell… THE COMBINATION OF PURE OXYGEN, PURE HYDROGEN AND PURE CHLORINE GAS IN A CLOSED LIVEWELL OR BOAT BILGE IS A POTENTIAL EXPLOSION HAZARD / FIRE HAZARD.

 Electrolysis breaks down freshwater molecules into pure hydrogen gas (H), pure oxygen gas (O2) plus deadly hydroxyl ions.
-If the livewell water contains any salt or livewell chemicals that contain salt, chlorine gas is always produced.
+If your livewell water contains any salt or livewell chemicals that contain salt, chlorine gas is always produced.
 Chlorine gas bubbles are visualized around the emitter as small greenish-yellow color gas bubbles (seen with back lighting).
 Hydrogen and oxygen bubbles are colorless.

-Reduce disappointments and eliminate any unreal expectations, ask a boat dealer and Oxygenator™ salesman before the purchase – Will the Oxygenator™ provide and ensure minimal safe livewell oxygenation in the summer, keep my live bait and all my tournament fish alive all day?
+Will the Oxygenator provide and ensure minimal safe continuous livewell oxygenation in the summer and keep my live bait and all my tournament fish alive and healthy all day/all night?

 ELECTRICAL CURRENT may cause physiological and psychological stress impact of transporting live bait and tournament gamefish in water that’s actively being exposed to sustained low electrical current (electrolysis) in water unknown, out of sight and out of mind.

-NEGATIVE AFFECTS OF ELECTROLYSIS are well know by fishermen…how electrolysis breaks down metal and electrical components on boats, motors and boat trailers.
+NEGATIVE AFFECTS OF ELECTROLYSIS are well known by fishermen…how electrolysis breaks down metal and electrical components on boats, motors and boat trailers.
 Why zinc anodes are absolutely necessary to counteract the negative effects of electrolysis.

 The hallmark selling point is: “The Oxygenator ™ makes 100% pure oxygen,” Period.
 But sellers will never mention if it makes enough oxygen to sustain an overcrowded livewell full of fish or live bait all day in the summer.